Iten

-Iten{/itɛn/} is a town in Elgeyo-Marakwet County in the Republic of Kenya.
-It serves as the capital and is the largest town in the county.
+Iten (//itɛn//) is a small town in Elgeyo-Marakwet County in the Republic of Kenya.
+It is one of the largest urban centers.

-The International Association of Athletics Federation (IAAF) awarded the town a plaque recognising Iten as a World Athletics Heritage Landmark.
-Because of its Elevation of about 2400 metres above sea level, it attracts many sports Champions due to the benefit of training at high altitude.

-The town is located along the road between Eldoret and Kabarnet at the junction of the road heading to Kapsowar.
+The town is located along the road between Eldoret and Kabarnet at the junction of the road heading to Kapsowar town at the western escarpment of the Gregory Rift at an altitude of 2400m.
 Elgeyo escarpment and Kerio River are located east of Iten.
-The growing town had a population of 42,312 at the 2009 consensus.
+The slow growing town had a population of 42,312 at the 2019 consensus.

 It forms a common local authority (Iten/Tambach town council) with Tambach, a small town in the vicinity.
 Iten was the headquarters of the former Elgeyo-Marakwet District since 1966, when it replaced Tambach.